oprypin/crsfml/gitbook/graphics-transform.md

 t.scale(0.5, 0.75)
 ```

 Back to the point: How can a custom transform be applied to a graphical entity?
-Simple: Pass it to the draw function.
+Simple: Pass it to the draw method.

 ```ruby
 states = SF::RenderStates.new